Updated: Apr 21

 Oh my goodness the Long Tail Cast On.
 I use this almost every time I cast on a knit project.
-Back when I was a newbie knitter I remembered always being afraid of this technique.
-It looked intimidating watching others do it, I was afraid my work would unravel, I could never seem to measure out my yarn well enough or get my stitches to look all even.
-I tried it out a few times then but just never used it.
-However since I'm kind of a perfectionist a main focus of my designs has always been to achieve the best finished piece.
-So let's just say I think I've tried like every cast on there is up to this point and I just didn't care for the look and feel of any of them quite so much as this one so I thought I'd give it another chance.
+Back when I was still a newbie I remembered always being terrified of this technique.
+It looked so intimidating watching others do it, I was afraid my work would unravel, I could never seem to measure out my yarn well enough or get my stitches to look even.
+I tried it out a few times but just never used it.
+However since I'm kind of a perfectionist a main focus of my designs is always to achieve the best finished look for my pieces.
+So let's just say I think I've tried like every cast on there is up to this point and I just didn't care for the look and feel of any of them quite so much as this one so I thought I'd give it another shot.
 It took some practice but if you just take it slow, you'll get it.
-It really does make that edge much nicer and for pieces that need a good stretchy edge like hats and boot cuffs it makes a world of difference!
+It really does make that edge much nicer and for pieces that need a good stretchy edge like hats it makes a world of difference!
 Here is a great tutorial on how to do the basic long tail cast on done by We Are Knitters, if you don't like the idea of starting without a slip knot like shown then follow the same directions just begin with a slip knot on your hook until you feel more comfortable.

 The corresponding bind off that I like to use when using the Long Tail CO is called the Sewn BO or sometimes called the long tail BO, there are a few different ways I've seen to do this one but I like Elizabeth Zimmerman's the best.
 Happy knitting!